Joby Aviation’s Hydrogen-Electric Air Taxi Completes 523-Mile Test Flight

 Joby Aviation has achieved a major milestone with its hydrogen fuel cell eVTOL prototype, completing a 523-mile flight successfully

-On June 24, the S4 eVTOL air taxi flew around Joby Aviation’s Marina, California, facilities, covering 523 miles in four hours and 47 minutes.
-Remarkably, the aircraft landed with 10% of its hydrogen fuel remaining.
+On June 24 the aircraft covered 523 miles in 4 hours and 47 minutes and landed with about 10 percent of its hydrogen fuel still remaining.

 Instead of emitting harmful greenhouse gases, Joby’s hydrogen-powered eVTOL produces only water, ensuring it is emission-free.

-In September 2023, Joby’s H2FLY team set a world record by conducting the first piloted flight of a traditional liquid hydrogen-electric aircraft using their fuel cell technology.
+In September 2023 Joby’s H2FLY team also set a record by completing the first piloted flight of a liquid hydrogen electric aircraft using fuel cell technology further showing the potential of hydrogen powered aviation.

 Joby Aviation's latest hydrogen fuel cell eVTOL prototype